For over a year, I pondered and planned a road trip to North Shore Minnesota and in September 2021, I finally made it happen.

 It begins in Duluth City and ends in Grand Portage.
 Along the way between these 2 spots are many places to see and explore.

-About kayaking in North Shore Minnesota (Sea cave info):
+About kayaking in North Shore MN (Sea cave info):

 You’ll find sea caves all throughout North Shore, but getting to them is a bit tricky.
 It requires that: